davidmoten/rtree/README.md

 ```

 ###Remove an item in the R-tree
-To remove an item from an R-tree, you need to match the item and it's geometry:
+To remove an item from an R-tree, you need to match the item and its geometry:

 ```java
 tree = tree.delete(item, Geometries.point(10,20));